CenturyLinkCloud/PublicKB/Database/getting-started-with-MySQL-DBaaS.md

 #### Audience

 Currently, this article is to support customers in the Limited Beta program.
+Additionally, these instructions are specific to provisioning service directly through the DBaas user interface.

 ## Overview